nidar-shana/Trading-al/README.md

 # Trading-algo
-This is Trading Algo project
+This is a Trading Algo project